It was almost 30 years ago when Rupa began her new life in Bangladesh.

 She worked hard, graduated from school and went to the city where she became a qualified paramedic.

-Rupa found a job, got married and, years later, she was able to help her mother and eldest sister leave Daulatdia and start a new life.
+Rupa found a job, got married and, years later, she was able to help her mother and eldest sister leave the brothel and start a new life.

 “It is education which turned my life from the cursed and gloomy environment of the brothel,” she says.
 “I studied hard to escape that unbearable condition.”